 Who We Are

 The Office of Pediatric Therapeutics (OPT) is mandated by Congress.
 Its primary mission is to assure access for children to innovative, safe and effective medical products.
 Historically, many medical products have not been tested for use in children.
 Pediatric product development studies require additional protection for children.
-Given its legislative mandate, OPT has developed four distinct yet interrelated programs to support FDA efforts to improve pediatric access.
+Given its legislative mandate, OPT has developed five distinct yet interrelated programs to support FDA efforts to improve pediatric access.

 What We Do

 The OPT Scientific Activities Program works with FDA scientists and reviewers to assure that pediatric studies are rigorously designed and conducted in accord with current scientific understanding of such issues as exposure-response and extrapolation.
 OPT specifically reviews submitted pediatric data to develop “lessons learned” and to promote advancement of pediatric regulatory issues and science.